BugelNiels/conic-subdivision/README.md

 # Conic Subdivision

 Repository containing the implementation of a conic subdivision scheme for curves.
+This framework was the basis for the paper: [A point-normal interpolatory subdivision scheme preserving conics](https://doi.org/10.1016/j.cagd.2024.102347).

 The program supports the loading of object files (provided that the `.obj` file contains a single 2D curve).